 ABOUT the owner

-Established on the basis of a need to reach out to people, a natural means of achieving all round health, Yin Yang Labs is a brainchild of Jennifer Nahon who is a licensed acupuncturist and herbalist par excellence.
+Established on the basis of a natural means to achieve all round health, Yin Yang Labs is a brainchild of Jennifer Nahon who is a licensed acupuncturist and herbalist.

 Yin Yang Labs began like a dream and metamorphosed into a blossoming reality.
 Being one who has always had absolute faith in all that nature has provided humans with, Jennifer Nahon decided to take her belief a step further by opening her mind to further trainings.
 The first among which was obtained at the Midwest College of Oriental Medicine in Chicago, Illinois.
-Determined to learn her craft to the best of her abilities, she went further on a pupilage program under the guidance of a Chinese quintessential herbalist in Chicago's Chinatown.
-Packed with determination to be a name to reckon with in the acupuncture and herbal industry, she proceeded further to bag a Master of Sciences in Oriental Medicine.
-She is bent on bringing her natural approach of healing to others.
+It was there that she received her Masters of Sciences in Oriental Medicine.
+Determined to learn her craft to the best of her abilities, and to take her craft to the next level she went further on a pupilage program under the guidance of a Chinese herbalist in Chicago's Chinatown.

 Through her love for nature and all it has to offer us, she has discovered that treating the body's natural immune system with ingredients from mother earth can help our bodies heal themselves.
 She is also strongly subscribed to the school of thought that distinct individuals have distinct chemical requirements which are needed to make them whole and immune to illnesses and diseases.
 This is why a general approach is not embraced in the treatment of patients.
 Individuals are strictly examined and treated in line with their bodies.